IKQR/IKQR/EXPERIENCE.md

 **Responsibilities**: The backend part of the project is responsible for calling commands on the P400 terminal and acts as an intermediary between the terminal and the external parent.

 **Technologies**: asp.net (net 6-7), WAMP, Crossbar.IO, ZVT

 ______

+**Project**: NDA System

+**Description**: Innovative project involves a next-gen solution for microbial water quality monitoring and management.
+The technology combines automated sensors, advanced data analytics, and a user-centric dashboard to enhance the security and reliability of drinking water delivery worldwide.

+**Responsibilities**: The backend part of the project is responsible for development of system's view panel.

+**Technologies**: blaor wasm, asp.net (net 6)
+______

 **Project**: NDA platform